LuisDiego19FV/Strimilarity/README.md

 This function returns a matrix with the weighted avarages of the lexical and semantic similarities between sentences.

+This function also has the w_lexical and w_semantic optional parameters.
+This represent the weight for the lexical similarity and the weight of the semantic similarity, used in calculating the weighted avarage to get to a final similarity score.

 Get similarity:

 ```python